kand123/first-react-app/README.md

 11. Structure, document, and deploy your final project code according to common industry practices.

-You can see this React app at [Studio Ghibli FanHub] : http://mystudioghiblifilms.netlify.app
+You can see this React app at http://mystudioghiblifilms.netlify.app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)